apache/gravitino/docs/iceberg-rest-service.md

 You can also specify catalog parameters by setting configuration entries in the style `gravitino.iceberg-rest.catalog.<catalog name>.<param name>=<value>`.

 Using `ConfigBasedIcebergTableOpsProvider`, the default value, could be backward compatible with configurations without catalog names.
-It constructs a default catalog using those configurations for clients not setting the prefix.
+It constructs a default catalog using those configurations for clients not setting `prefix`.

-For example, we can configure three different catalogs simultaneously, which one is anonymous and the others named `hive_backend` and `jdbc_backend`:
+For instance, we can configure three different catalogs simultaneously, which one is anonymous and the others named `hive_backend` and `jdbc_backend`:

 ```text
 gravitino.iceberg-rest.catalog-backend = jdbc